CodeSolz/Better-Find-and-Replace/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Find and replace text, HTML code, image's url, footer credits, jQuery / Ajax loaded text or anything in the website without touching database.
+Find and replace text, HTML code, Image's url, Footer credits, jQuery / Ajax loaded text or anything in the website without touching the database.

 == Description ==
-This plugin will automatically find a specific word and will replace by your own word.
-The changes will be automatically done before the the website render to the browser's.
-It doesn't effect to any other plugins files or your database.
+This plugin will automatically find a specific word and will replace it with your own word.
+The changes will be automatically done before the website renders to the browser's.
+It doesn't affect any other plugins files or your database.

-Easily Find and replace text, HTML code, image's url, footer credits or anything in the website without touching database.
+Easily Find and replace text, HTML code, image's url, footer credits or anything in the website without touching the database.
 Also, you can search and replace permanently in Database too.

 == Key Features ==